elchininet/bootstrap-bidi/site/content/docs/5.3/utilities/text.md

 {{< /example >}}

 {{< callout warning >}}
 Note that [breaking words isn't possible in Arabic](https://rtlstyling.com/posts/rtl-styling#3.-line-break), which is the most used RTL language.
-Therefore `.text-break` is removed from our RTL compiled CSS.
+Therefore `.text-break` is removed in RTL.
 {{< /callout >}}

 ## Text transform